mikrono/tModLoaderWiki_kr_ko/Developing-with-Rider.md

+* **Warning: This guide was written long ago and is no longer completely relevant to current tModLoader.**

 # Introductory

 Rider is a lightweight IDE, developed by JetBrains.
 It is similar to Visual Studio but has a different layout more similar to those found in Intellij and PyCharm.
 If you have previously used other JetBrains IDEs you may have a significantly easier time using Rider than you would Visual Studios.
 Rider is easier to run than Visual Studio, while still having intellisense and code debugging.